Banks are known for their ability to make money.

 This is especially true for banks that have a lot of customers with different requirements.

-- Check printing fees – Paid by the customer when requesting a cashier’s cheque.
+- Check printing fees – Paid by the customer when requesting a cashier’s check.

 - Money order fees – Paid by the customer when requesting a money order.